-- When distributed applications write to shared files that are memory-mapped. - If a client is used, SGI will only support an NFS or Samba export from a metadata server. - When extending large highly fragmented files.
+- When distributed applications write to shared files that are memory-mapped. - Although SGI supports edge serving (in which CXFS client nodes can act as servers for NFS, Samba, CIFS, or any third-party network filesystem exporting files from a CXFS filesystem), there are no performance guarantees.
+For best performance, SGI recommends that you use the active metadata server.
+If you require a high-performance solution, contact SGI Professional Services. - When extending large highly fragmented files.
 The metadata traffic when growing files with a large number of extents will increase as more extents are added to the file.
 The following I/O patterns will cause highly fragmented files: - Random writes to sparse files - Files generated with memory-mapped I/O - Writing files in an order other than linearly from beginning to end